A narrative of the history of the Minters of Eyke, Suffolk

 Of the seven surviving children:

 - Sophie left home some time before 1911, when she was working as a hospital nurse at the Royal Hospital Annex Convalescent Home in Ecclesall (near Sheffield), Yorkshire.
-The Sheffield Royal Hospital itself was closed and demolished in 1978.
-It appears that Sophie went to Australia for a while (maybe to see her younger brother Reginald?) as she is shown as returning to Tilbury on the 'Maloja' from Brisbane in 1952 (having boarded in Melbourne).
+(The Sheffield Royal Hospital itself was closed and demolished in 1978.)
+She became a Registered Nurse on 21 September 1923, when she was listed as resident at 13 Lexham Gardens, London W8.
+In 1939 Sophia was living at Little Croft, Two Mile Ash, Horsham, with two older women: Muriel K Davies-Williams (born 5 December 1862, widowed); and Eva A Pewsey (born 9 September 1869, single).
+In 1952 Sophie travelled to Australia for six months stay.
+We understand that she was invited there by her niece, Kathleen Minter (daughter of Arthur – see above) who had migrated there with her husband and children.
+She returned to Tilbury on the ‘Maloja’ from Brisbane (having boarded in Melbourne) on 9 October 1952.
 She did not marry.
-She spent her final years in Seaford, East Sussex, living at Flat 4, Avondale Court, Avondale Road until she moved into St Elizabeth's Home, Homefield Road, where she died on 17 March 1976 at the age of 87.
+She spent her final years in Seaford, East Sussex, living at Flat 4, Avondale Court, Avondale Road until she moved into St Elizabeth’s Home, Homefield Road, where she died on 17 March 1976 at the age of 87.
 The cause of death was a myocardial infarction (i.e. heart attack) and senile dementia.
+She left £3165.

 - Reginald left London for Melbourne Australia in 1910, at the age of 17.
 He lived at Whitehorse Road, Box Hill, Victoria.
 On 21 April 1915 Reginald enlisted in the Australian Imperial Force 1914-18 and served in Infantry Brigade 6, Field Ambulance 6, Reinforcement 7.
 He embarked from Melbourne aboard HMAT Commonwealth on 26 November 1915.
 He later served as a corporal and returned to Australia on 6 September 1919 as a member of the 3rd Australian General Hospital (3AGH).
-He later returned to live in England and worked for Hendon Borough Council as a Food Executive Officer.
+In 1920 he applied for and was granted a homestead in the parish of Moyhu, Benalla District, Victoria, under the Discharged Soldiers Settlement Act 1917, a scheme for ex-servicemen who had served in the First World War.
+He later returned to live in England and in 1939 was living with his elder brother, Stuart, at 207A Deansbrook Road, Edgware, and working as a general clerk.
+He later worked for Hendon Borough Council as a Food Executive Officer.
 He did not marry.
 He retired to Dawlish, Devon, with his brother Stuart, where they lived at 13 Park Road.
-Reginald died on 18 March 1959, at the age of 65.
-The cause of death was pulmonary oedema, congestive cardiac failure, generalized carcinamatosis and carcinoma of the prostate gland.
+Reginald died on 18 March 1959, at the age of 65, at Redhills Hospital, Exeter.
+The cause of death was pulmonary oedema, congestive cardiac failure, generalized carcinomatosis and carcinoma of the prostate gland.

 By 1911 the rest of the family had moved back to Forest Gate at 26 Earlham Grove, also part of the old Gurney housing estate.
 This house, which still stands, is a sizeable, semi-detached property, but smaller than the house at Balfour Road, no doubt reflecting the fact that several of the children had left home by then.
 Walter was working as a mechanical engineer.
 George and Stuart were described as clerks.
 George had been working as a clerk at C & R Light Ltd, Cartram Road, Cl, address 3 Khadars Road, Forest Gate.
 However, he had by then joined the 8th Batallion City of London Rifles on 5 January 1910, at the age of 19 years 9 months.